Home Energy Conservation Program

 - Determine if energy upgrades were installed as per recommendations.

-To qualify, you must contact Windfall Ecology Centre for your pre and post energy audit by December 31, 2017.
-For any 2016 participants, if you were not able to complete your post energy audit by December 31, 2016, Enbridge will honour your enrollment into the Program based on the incentive levels available at the time you complete your post energy audit.
+To qualify, you must contact Windfall Ecology Centre for your pre and post energy assessment by December 31, 2017.
+For any 2016 participants, if you were not able to complete your post energy assessment by December 31, 2016, Enbridge will honour your enrollment into the Program based on the incentive levels available at the time you complete your post energy assessment.

 Step 3: Upgrades